olinochka/botwithpetpics/README.md

 This is a Telegram bot that gives you random pic of a dressed pet to boost your serotonin level.
 Pics are taken from MySQL DB.
 Made to improve Python skills and brighten someone's day :)

 Written completely in Python.
-Also used just one SQL SELECT statement to get random pic from MySQL DB.
+I've also used just one SQL SELECT statement to get random pic from MySQL DB.

 ## Technologies Used